 Terry: What’s a simple inexpensive way to cut down on my air conditioning costs?

 Now, pay particular attention to any window that you may have that is not covered with draperies or shades.
-Installing awnings over them will block the suns rays, and this can reduce a room’s temperature by up to 15 degrees, saving you 25 percent on your air conditioning needs for that particular room.
+Installing awnings over them will block the suns rays, and this can reduce a room’s temperature by up to 15 degrees, saving you 25% on your air conditioning needs for that particular room.
 Now, if you’re not real crazy about the look of an awning, you might consider strategically planting a shade tree to get similar results.

 This week we’ve shown you some energy efficiency improvements to Greg and Jennifer Quimby’s home in Maine.
 We’ve made changes large and small to help them bring their utility bills under control.
 Something that’s very important during those long cold winters here.

-The house is a lot more attractive and we know it’s a lot more energy efficient, we have made a lot of friends here in Maine this week.
-You know I can’t wait to hear from the Quimbys in the months ahead on how much they’re able to save every month on their utility bills.
+The house is a lot more attractive and we know its a lot more energy efficient, we have made a lot of friends here in Maine this week.
+You know I can’t wait to hear from the Quimbys in the months ahead on how much they’re able to save every month on their utility bill.

 And you know involving kids in energy saving efforts like this, it’s really important.
 It makes them aware of how easy it is to make a home more energy efficient and they’re helping to control the family budget.
-Now, we have more energy saving tips on our website at todayshomeowner.com.
+Now, we have more energy saving tips on our website at dannylipford.com.
 Hey, thanks for being with us, we’ll see you next week.